 Browsing through the internet, there were whispers of it.
-The makings of another live action movie based off one of those Japanese animes, this time, one seemingly named after a popular cleaning solution, “Bleach”.
-A few behind the scenes shots would sprawl to the surface here and there, but for some reason, it didn’t get as much attention as other movies in the works.
+The makings of another live action movie based off one of those Japanese animes.
+This time, one seemingly named after a popular cleaning solution, “Bleach”.
+A few behind the scenes shots would sprawl to the surface here and there.
+But for some reason, it didn’t get as much attention as other movies in the works.
 Perhaps hopes just weren’t high enough for it, this thing called “Bleach“.
-Fast forward to September 14th, 2018 when Netflix released the film for English audiences (July 20th for Japanese audiences) – And it was GOOD.
+Fast forward to September 14th, 2018 when Netflix released the film for English audiences (July 20th for Japanese audiences).
+And it was GOOD.

-In response, many have turned to the Japanese movie industry, with the thought process that maybe it just takes a native of Japan to tell these stories.
-However, the Japanese movie industry has been trying its best to do their own adaptations of their treasured hit anime and manga, sadly, without much of a budget or with unsuccessful adaptation writing strategy, leaving fans only mildly satisfied at times, particularly when it comes to their ‘summer blockbusters’ which get their names from the massive amount of action they include.
+In response, many have turned to the Japanese movie industry.
+The thought process being that maybe it just takes a native of Japan to tell these stories.
+However, the Japanese movie industry has been trying to do their own adaptations of their treasured hit anime and manga.
+But sadly, without much of a budget or with unsuccessful adaptation writing strategy.
+That has left fans only mildly satisfied at times, particularly when it comes to their ‘summer blockbusters’ which get their names from the massive amount of action they include.

 Meanwhile, “Fullmetal Alchemist” rushed to get through a condensed (and slightly confusing) version of the entire storyline of the manga, leaving out key character developments and relations that made characters of the original so relatable and adored (not to mention the high number of unnecessary shots that catered to fans but meant nothing to the casual viewer).
 So really… what hope did “Bleach”, a film based of of the 2001-2016 manga by Tite Kubo have?

 The answer is: Not much, were it not for the mangaka.

 In recent years though, with the success of “The Dark Knight” trilogy and the Marvel Cinematic Universe, the drive amongst film makers to recreate their favorite stories has grown, and that isn’t just a Hollywood phenomenon.
 It certainly had spread to Japan too.
 Again though, the Japanese have struggled with budgets and balancing storylines.
 So that brings us back to “Bleach”.
 What makes it, well, so uniquely good?

 “Bleach” does what in essence, the first “Spider-man” movies of the early 2000s did so well.
 It keeps the quirkiness of the manga, the language style, the tones (such as music and visuals), the intriguing elements of characters, and the drives behind what moved the story forward.
 It’s not the exact same story, but fits naturally with the characters and the original world that they were created in as an alternate retelling, thus resulting in a distinct and intriguing plot for fans and newcomers alike.

-The supporting character of Rukia Kuchiki (played by Hana Sugisaki) is shown to audiences as a clearly conflicted character dedicated to both her role in her family and the Soul Society as well as doing all she physically can to save others.
-These characters, along with others such as Chad, Orihime, Renji, and Byakuya, keep their core characteristics even while set in our “real” world, making them familiar to fans, but still distinctive and memorable, even to new viewers.
+The supporting character of Rukia Kuchiki (played by Hana Sugisaki) is shown to audiences as a clearly conflicted character.
+She is dedicated to both her role in her family and the Soul Society.
+But she also wants to do all she physically can to save others.
+These characters, along with others such as Chad, Orihime, Renji, and Byakuya, keep their core characteristics even while set in our “real” world.
+In this way, they are made familiar to fans, but still distinctive and memorable, even to new viewers.
 Not to mention, the acting is kinda great and fits into the world perfectly.
 Just saying.

 “Bleach” not only does this quiet well (again, with some pitfalls, though nothing too condemning), but it goes beyond satisfying such requirements in order to create its distinct vision of a new world and environment for audiences to experience and explore.
 And it’s a world that I for one hope we get to go back to again.

 The question of if Hollywood can follow up with such an adaptation remains to be seen though.
 Particularly with rumors of the upcoming “Your Name.” adaptation licensed by Star Wars and Star Trek veteran film maker J.J.
 Abrams’ and his company, Bad Robot Productions (one might say Abrams has made a name of himself as a king of reboots and adaptations at this point), there doesn’t seem to be any sign of Hollywood giving up just yet.
 They’ve got their best batter up.